w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 ### Type Aliases

 Type aliases are used to shorten long, generic types.
-For example, the following is how one may access a Balance with all configuration in Substrate:
+For example, the following is how one may access a balance from an interface exposed by the balances' pallet in Substrate:

 ```rust
  type BalanceOf<T> = <<T as Config>::Currency as Currency<<T as frame_system::Config>::AccountId>>::Balance;